maicol07/laravel-oidc-client/README.md

 You should add the `Maicol07\OIDCClient\Models\Traits\LogsInWithOidc` to your `User` model if you want to use the get the mapping relation.

-Check your `auth.providers.users.model` config value: it must be set to your custom `User` model or to `Maicol07\OIDCClient\User` instead.

 ---

 > Originally developed by Cabinet Office Digital Development in October 2019.